 Cloud-native deployments are becoming more common and, therefore, more vital to security.
 As the security implications of container runtimes are also better understood and accounted for, vendors who operate within the space will likely add more security features to ensure that containerized workloads are more protected.
 In addition, developers, operations professionals, DevOps teams, and security professionals alike need to ensure that, in the interim, they can protect their containers against threats.

 That’s why cloud-native application protection platforms like Upwind are so vital.
 Adding security for container runtime to track behavior, mitigate risk, and monitor workloads for risks means that developers and DevOps teams can protect their applications and the underlying host more readily.
-It also means that CISOs and security teams have greater visibility for improved detection and response and alerts for potential incidents.
+A comprehensive CNAPP also means that that CISOs and security teams have greater visibility for improved detection and response and alerts for potential incidents.